RBornat/jape/distrib/CommonBuildResources/Windows/README BUILD FOR WINDOWS.md

         cd jape/distrib/CommonBuildResources/Windows
         make all

-It will build `InstallWindowsJape.jar`.
-Double-click it and follow the instructions.
+It will build `InstallJape.exe`.
+Move it somewhere convenient and double-click it.
+You'll find examples and Jape.lnk in that convenient location.
+Double-click Jape.lnk to run Jape.

 Richard Bornat
-2019/12/06
+2021/08/19